feiskyer/kube-copilot/README.md

 - Diagnose and analyze the potential issues for Kubernetes workloads.
 - Generate the Kubernetes manifests based on the provided prompt instructions.
 - Utilize native kubectl and trivy commands for Kubernetes cluster access and security vulnerability scanning.
-- Access the web and perform Google searches without leaving the terminal.

 ## Install